Kinnow: Description

 In a hot climate, plants can grow up to 35 ft high.
 Kinnow trees are highly productive; it is not uncommon to find 1,000 fruits per tree.

 The fruit matures in January or February.
-It peels easily and has a high juice content.
+It peels easily and has a high juice content, no knives required by consumers.
+For harvesting, use of sharp pruning shears is recommended to carefully cut the kinnow fruit close to its stem only during dry weather.
+Harvesting during high humidity weather is not advised as moisture can lead to fruit skin splitting or damage to the fruit.

 Seedless kinnow/low seeded kinnow

 The high seed content in this variety is a major hindrance in out-of-hand eating.
 Mikeal Roose of University of California, Riverside, USA developed a low seeded kinnow and this variety was released under the name 'Kinnow LS' in the year 2011.
-H. S. Rattanpal of Punjab Agricultural University, Ludhiana, India developed a low seeded kinnow through mutation breeding and recommended it under the name 'PAU Kinnow-1' in 2015.
-In Pakistan, a seedless kinnow has been developed (using the selection method) by Niaz Ahmad Chaudhry, a team member of the National Agricultural Research Centre (NARC) in Islamabad and the former director of the Citrus Research Institute in Sargodha.
+In Pakistan, a seedless kinnow has been developed (using the selection method), a team member of the National Agricultural Research Centre (NARC) in Islamabad, Pakistan and the former director of the Citrus Research Institute in Sargodha, Pakistan.

 Export from Asia

 Most of the target export markets of kinnow from India and Pakistan are those of developing countries.
 Only 2.6 percent of kinnow exports target the markets of developed countries, which is due to the emerging demand for seedless kinnow by the developed countries.
 About 61 percent of total world exports of oranges and mandarins are of seedless varieties.
-Some important export markets for kinnow are: Iran, Bahrain, United Arab Emirates, Kuwait, Oman, Qatar, Saudi Arabia, Indonesia, Malaysia, Afghanistan, Netherlands, Philippines, Singapore, the United Kingdom, Russia and Vietnam.
+Some important export markets for kinnow are: Iran, Bahrain, United Arab Emirates, Kuwait, Oman, Qatar, Saudi Arabia, Indonesia, Malaysia, Afghanistan, Netherlands, Philippines, Singapore, the United Kingdom, Russia, Vietnam, United States and Canada.
 Indonesia has also offered market access to kinnow from Pakistan at zero per cent.

 Over 40% of the Pakistani exports of kinnows went to Russia in 2015.
 Internally, the prices of kinnow in Pakistan dropped more than 50% between 2016 and 2020.
-The government of Pakistan is in the process of registration of kinnow as a Geographical Indication (GI).
-Pakistan's Ministry of Commerce notified Sarogodha Kinnow as a GI on 28 August 2021.